PROJECT

 FOCUS

 In 1974, Jom Tob Azulay, returned to Rio following a diplomatic career and his film studies in Los Angeles.
-He brought back a Sony Portopak.
+He brought back a Sony Portapak.
 The forty-pound, battery-powered, single-operator video camera had become the tool of choice to capture the in-the-streets political tumult of the times.
 Also, its features had caught the attention of many artists worldwide.

 Azulay coached his artist friends on his new means for artistic expression and often acted a cameraman for their nascent productions.
 The artists immediately recognized the unique features and creative possibilities of video.
 Even those who had already absorbed 16mn and Super-8 filmmaking into their oeuvre, grasped this was something different.
 A spurt of experimentation ensued.